-Trump Organization to Panama’s President: Help Us, Or Face ‘Repercussions’
+Trump Organization to Panama’s President: Help Us, or Face ‘Repercussions’

 One might think that with dozens of scandals swirling around President Trump, his business would be very careful not to do anything that could be construed as inappropriate.
 But hey, what’s the point of working for the president if you can’t use his position to sway business dealings in your favor?

-That appears to be the thinking behind a letter Trump Organization attorneys sent to Panamanian President Juan Carlos Varela last month, warning that there could be “repercussions” for Panama’s reputation if he declined to intervene in a dispute involving the Trump International Hotel in Panama City – though that would involve violating the nation’s separation of powers by having Varela meddle with the judicial branch.
+That appears to be the thinking behind a letter Trump Organization attorneys sent to Panamanian president Juan Carlos Varela last month, warning that there could be “repercussions” for Panama’s reputation if he declined to intervene in a dispute involving the Trump International Hotel in Panama City — though that would involve violating the nation’s separation of powers by having Varela meddle with the judicial branch.

 The problem started in February, when the hotel’s majority owner, Orestes Fintiklis, tried to fire the Trump Organization as its manager, alleging mismanagement by local officials and damage to the Trump brand.
-Last month Panamanian judicial officials sided with Fintiklis, allowing him to kick the Trump team off the property and rename it The Bahia Grand Panama.
+Last month Panamanian judicial officials sided with Fintiklis, allowing him to kick the Trump team off the property and rename it the Bahia Grand Panama.

 In the March 22 letter to President Varela, the Panama-based law firm Britton and Iglesias wrote in Spanish to “urgently request your influence in relation to a commercial dispute regarding the Trump hotel,” according to the Washington Post.